Trade and Environment

 Trade and environment issues within the WTO are dealt with by the Committee on Trade and Environment (CTE), which was created by the 1994 Ministerial Decision on Trade and Environment.
 The Committee’s mandate is broad, and provides opportunities for WTO members to raise a wide range of issues relating to trade and environment.
 Some of the topics currently being examined by the Committee include eco-labelling and environmental technology dissemination.

-The initiative has brought together WTO Members which account for 86 per cent of global trade in environmental goods.
-It will be open to any other countries sharing the ambition to promote free trade in environmental products.
+The negotiations are important in reinforcing the rules-based multilateral trading system by: being open to all WTO members; extending tariff elimination to all WTO members; and only coming into force when a critical mass of global trade in the relevant goods is covered.
+They have brought together WTO Members which account for 86 per cent of global trade in environmental goods.
+The agreement will be open to any other countries sharing the ambition to promote free trade in environmental products.
 Its successful launch highlighted the value of a major group of economies working together to further liberalise trade.

 Free Trade Agreement Policy and New Issues Section